 I had enjoyed the trip but was looking forward to getting home.
 Just prior to leaving my room I spoke to my dad who was very poorly.
 Once all the crew were in the lobby someone asked everyone to get together for a photo.
 Several crew grabbed their cameras.

-Although I’ve masked faces to protect identity, this was a very happy photo and everyone was in high spirits.
+Although I’ve masked faces for anonymity, this was a very happy photo and everyone was in high spirits.
 The eyes are the window to the soul and by masking them it’s difficult to fully appreciate the atmosphere.

-Think back to Ven’s statement in which he said he was called out for the flight and didn’t know anybody on the crew.
-He’s standing behind me and has his arm draped over the shoulder of Peter.
+Think back to Ven’s statement in which he said he was called out for the flight and didn’t know anyone on the crew.
+He’s standing behind me and has his arm draped over Peter’s shoulder.
 If you look closely you’ll see Peter’s arm is around Ven’s waist.